About

 After spending years traveling the world, Roniger is proud of his roots in New Orleans.
 He playfully sings odes to NOLA’s infamous streets, historic landmarks, and succulent foods.
 He delivers it all in a sweet, melodic vocal style, mixed with moments of beautifully rough and fast-paced singing reminiscent of Bob Dylan channeling Donald Fagen.
 It leaves the listener wondering how he’s mastered blending them all together.

-With his vast repertoire of a dozen albums to date, including "Maniac World" in 2016, "Live at the Mint" in 2015, the 2014 "Gypsyland" in which he sings primarily in French, "Dirty Gypsy" in 2013 which boasts an ambitious track listing of 28 acoustic songs, and "NOLA Rolls" as his 2012 EP, Roniger is no stranger to versatility.
+With his vast repertoire of a dozen albums to date, including "Hello Beautiful" in 2023, "Live at 6010" and "Let's Get Lost" both released in 2021, "Second Shot" in 2019, "Maniac World" in 2016, "Live at the Mint" in 2015, the 2014 "Gypsyland" in which he sings primarily in French, "Dirty Gypsy" in 2013 which boasts an ambitious track listing of 28 acoustic songs, and "NOLA Rolls" as his 2012 EP, Roniger is no stranger to versatility.
 While he refers to his musical content and style as "twisted tales from the seedy side", he consciously writes in ways that evoke happiness, laughter, light sways of romance, sadness, and a sudden urge to dance.
 He does this seamlessly from one song to the next, while staying true to his influences.

 A brief stint in Nashville has garnered Roniger the privilege to write with and/or for independent and signed artists who call Music City their home.
 His primary co-writer is the talented and well-known Chris Gantry, who had a #1 hit, "Dreams of the Everyday Housewife" in 1968, and worked with musical legends including Johnny Cash and Kris Kristofferson.